patterns-app/patterns-devkit/README.md

 ```

 Typing is always optional, our original function definitions were valid with
 no annotated `schemas`.
-Snapflow `schemas` are a powerful mechanism for producing reusable
+Basis `schemas` are a powerful mechanism for producing reusable
 components and building maintainable large-scale data projects and ecosystems.
 They are always
 optional though, and should be used when the utility they provide out-weighs any friction.